 C8G.
-Please indicate which tests your institution uses for placement (e.g., state tests):
+Please indicate which tests your institut ion uses for placement (e.g., state tests):

-SAT
+□ SAT

-ACT
+□ ACT

-SAT Subject Tests

-AP
+☑ AP

-CLEP
+☐ CLEP

-Institutional Exam
+☐ Institutional Exam

-State Exam (specify):
+☐ State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2024, including students who began studies during summer, international students/nonresident, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2024 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores
+Submitting SAT Scores 5.00 8

 Submitting ACT Scores

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-time, first-year population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).

-Assessment 25th Percentile Score 75th Percentile Score
+Assessment 25th Percentile Score 50th Percentile Score 75th Percentile Score

 SAT Composite

 SAT Evidence-Based Reading and Writing

 SAT Math

 ACT Composite

 ACT Math

 ACT English

 ACT Writing

+ACT Science

+ACT Reading

-Percent of first-time, first-year (freshman) students with scores in each range:
+Percent of first-time, first-year students with scores in each range:

 Score Range SAT Evidence- Based Reading and Writing SAT Math

 700-800

 600-699

 500-599

 400-499

 300-399

 200-299

+Total should be 100% 0 0